How Dave Grohl Triumphed Over Tragedy With ‘Foo Fighters’

 Grohl's journey back from despair started slowly, and was nudged along by key invitations from a couple of friends — starting with Mike Watt, who asked him to sit in during the sessions for his solo debut, Ball-Hog or Tugboat?, and including Tom Petty, who invited Grohl to fill in for the departed Stan Lynch when he and the Heartbreakers made a 1994 appearance on Saturday Night Live.

-When he realized he was ready to get back to work, Dave Grohl had a pre-existing cache of demos he'd started working on while Nirvana was still together — some of which, he later claimed, Cobain had heard and enjoyed.
-Looking back on an early track years later, he recalled, "Kurt heard that, and kissed me on the face, as he was in a bath.
+When he realized he was ready to get back to work, Dave Grohl had a pre-existing cache of demos he'd started working on while Nirvana was still together.
+Some of them, he later claimed, Cobain had heard and enjoyed.
+Looking back on an early track years later, Grohl said "Kurt heard that, and kissed me on the face, as he was in a bath.
 He was so excited.
 He was like, ‘I heard you recorded some stuff with [co-producer Barrett Jones].’
 I was like, ‘Yeah.’
 He was like, ‘Let me hear it.’
 I was too afraid to be in the same room as he listened to it."

 Wanting to keep things low-key, Grohl booked roughly a week at a studio near his Seattle home, where he quickly completed an album's worth of recordings while handling virtually all of the vocal and instrumental duties himself.
 Yet as Grohl-centric as the music became, he insisted he didn't envision the album as his grand solo debut.
 Instead, he circulated a handful of cassette copies under the made-up "band" banner Foo Fighters.
 Rather than worrying about making a career move, he was still focused on his own healing.